asmusskar/ALVA/README.md

 | R7          | Vertical strain at the top of layer 2      | ''                           | micron |
 | R8          | Vertical strain at the top of layer 3      | ''                           | micron |
 <p>
-<b>Table 2</b>: Description of response key-points used in basic validation.
+<b>Table 2</b>: Description of key-point responses used for basic validation of the code.
 </p>

 | Software    |   R1    |     R2   |    R3   |    R4   |  R5   |     R6   |  R7     |    R8  |